-Once the Theatre staff are ready for you, the nurse and Anaesthetist will move you into the procedural room & position the your bed in the centre of the room. it may feel a bit colder, so please inform the staff and they will address this.
+Once the theatre staff are ready for you, the nurse and anaesthetist will move you into the procedural room and position your bed in the centre of the room.
+For some procedures, we you will be required to be transferred onto a dedicated operating table.
+This table is quite narrow however the nursing staff will assist you and help you feel as comfortable as possible.
+It may feel a bit colder, so please inform the staff and they will address this.